KrailOrg/krail/docs/tutorial02.md

     - Press the "Navigate with Parameters" button
     - The "Contact Detail" page appears as before.

-There is a [bug](https://github.com/davidsowerby/krail/issues/400) which causes navigation components to mis-behave when all the sub-pages of a page are excluded from navigation.  the issue offers two workarounds, we will simply move the "Contact Detail" page to the Sitemap root.
+There is a [bug](https://github.com/davidsowerby/krail/issues/400) which causes navigation components to mis-behave when all the sub-pages of a page are excluded from navigation.
+The issue offers two workarounds, but we will simply move the "Contact Detail" page to the Sitemap root.

 - Modify ```MyPublicPages``` again:
 ```